Effective for bookings made on or after June 14, 2022.

 9.0 Transfers of Deposits or Payments to Alternate Expeditions

-Should travelers be unable to take the expedition they originally booked, but would like to travel on an alternate date, it may be possible to transfer deposits or payments from the original booking to an alternate booking, subject to the following conditions: The new expedition must occur within one year of the original expedition date and a request to transfer must be made in writing to QEI more than 120 days prior to the departure of the original voyage.
-QEI reserves the right to prohibit transfers on any of its expeditions.
+Should travelers be unable to take the Expedition they originally booked, but would like to travel on an alternate date, it may be possible to transfer deposits or payments from the original booking to an alternate booking, subject to the following conditions: The new Expedition must occur within one year of the original Expedition date and a request to transfer must be made in writing to QEI more than 120 days prior to the departure of the original Expedition.
+QEI reserves the right to prohibit transfers on any of its Expeditions.
 Should a transfer request be granted, a fee of minimum US$ 1000, AU$1300, £650, €880, CA$1280 per person will be charged plus any difference in fare (as applicable).

 10.0 Discounts and Promotions

 QEI has the right to limit, withdraw or change any and/or all discounts and promotions without notice and/or compensation.

 Expeditions do not include international airfare or any other flights unless expressly stated in the Expedition inclusions.

 Quotes: All quotes are in US dollars; QEI cannot quote or book flights in any other currency.